MS Kapitan Pushkarev

 "Project 26-37" ship technology

-"Project 26-37" ships have the following details:
+"Project 26-37" ships feature the following specifications:

-• LOA length 96 m (316 ft)
+• LOA (length overall): 96 m (316 ft)

-• width 15 m (49 ft)
+• Beam (width): 15 m (49 ft)

-• draft 2,4 m (8 ft)
+• Draft: 2.4 m (8 ft)

-• DWT tonnage 1473 tons
+• DWT tonnage: 1473 tons

-• V-shaped hull, 4 decks (3 passengers)
+• V-shaped hull, 4 decks (3 passenger decks)

-• Originally, each boat had capacity 312 passengers and 70 crew (now between 110 and 250 pax), all-outside cabins (1-2-4-bed), 2 restaurants (63-seat and 50-seat), 2 salon bars / lounges (18-seat Music Salon and 30-seat Cafe), Reading Room (25 seats), Hospital (first-aid room), wrap-around Promenade decks.
+• Originally designed for 312 passengers and 70 crew (now 110–250 passengers), featuring all-outside cabins (1-, 2-, and 4-bed), 2 restaurants (63-seat and 50-seat), 2 salon bars/lounges (18-seat Music Salon and 30-seat Café), a 25-seat Reading Room, a Hospital (first-aid room), and wraparound Promenade Decks.

 Project 26-37 ships

-From Project 26-37 series are the boats
+The Project 26-37 series includes the following vessels:

 • Oktyabrskaya Revolyutsiya (1957, Октябрьская Революция)